michaelthoreau/michaelthoreau.github.io/projects/paraglider.md

 ### The Data

-The dataset consists of 46000 sparsely annotated images containing 4200 bounding boxes.
+The dataset consists of 2552 annotated images containing approximately 4200 bounding boxes.
 Each image has dimensions of (1000,1000,3), corresponding to a 0.25 sq km patch of ground with a pixel pitch of 0.5m.
 Instructions for accessing and using the data can be found on [Github](https://github.com/michaelthoreau/satellite-imagery-search-and-rescue).

 <br />